developer-portal/content/tech/languages/ruby/gems-installation.md

 ## Configuring RubyGems

-You might want to install gems on your user's directory; as opposed to the system's, by default.
-If so, edit `$HOME/.gemrc` like this:
+To install gems on your user's directory; as opposed to the system's, by default, edit `$HOME/.gemrc` like this:

 ```
 gem: --user-install